Be aware that the common camera single gray histogram does NOT show your color image's actual real data.

 White Balance can drastically affect the RGB histogram, shifting the red and blue channels.
 Warmer WB (daylight, cloudy, shade) moves blue left and red right (spreads them in this case).
 Cooler WB (incandescent) is the opposite, moving red and blue the opposite directions (in this case, compresses them together).
 White balance corrections typically do align the white peaks at the right end (but not in this case, because this case is one orange color, there are no white peaks).
 Both graphs below (in ACR) are this same orange image as before, just two different White Balance corrections from Raw.
-The JPG histogram will match the camera settings, but Raw processed later may not.
+The JPG histogram will match the camera settings, but Raw processed later may be adjusted different.

 Note that the WB Temperature slider runs from Blue to Yellow.
 There is also a Tint slider that runs from Green to Magenta (two Lab Color axes).
 As seen in our RGB histogram, Temperature moves Blue and Red peaks in opposite directions.
 This effect is better seen in this animated image which is from the White Balance page 2 (the action is correcting a white card peak).

 This next rose image used Daylight WB in the camera (for the LCD and histogram when I shoot Raw), and then I would add Daylight WB when processing the Raw version.
 The camera settings (WB, Contrast, saturation, Vivid, etc) do not affect the Raw image (Raw is Raw), but do affect this JPG and camera histogram.
 Then we probably do similar things in the Raw software, but not necessarily the same as the LCD JPG shows.

 White Balance can cause clipping, often in red, routinely on red flowers, since Daylight WB shifts Red up and Blue down.
-This exposure was already set to -2/3 EV Exposure Compensation, but it still surprised me.
+So give the red channel special attention on red flowers.
+This exposure was already set to -2/3 EV Exposure Compensation, but it still surprised me (serious clipping in Red channel).
 I intentionally left the overexposure to show here.